svdo/unfolded.dev/content/md/posts/2025-08-27-joy-of-gitops.md

 you want a private network for your Kubernetes cluster.
 You want to define some users, and of course the cluster itself.
 All of that can be done using tools like Pulumi, Ansible, Terraform/OpenTofu, etc. And all of that can leverage gitops.
-But again, that is not what this post is about; instead, this is about using it to manage the resources running inside your Kubernetes cluster.
+But that is not what this post is about; instead, this is about using gitops to manage the resources running inside your Kubernetes cluster.

+### Kubernetes Level 1: manually editing resource definitions

 You probably already know some this, but for context let me start from the beginning.
 Suppose I want to run an application on my Kubernetes cluster.
 I do